 - 1. Authorization for Release and Use of Information

 - 2. Proof of Citizenship

 - 3. Local Agency Check

 - 4. Department of Defense database

 - 5. eQIP

+- 6. Fingerprints

-- 6. eQIP Submission
+- 7. eQIP Submission

-- 7. Interim Clearance
+- 8. Interim Clearance

+- 9. Agreement (SF-312)

-- 8. Final Clearance
+- 10. Final Clearance

-- 9. Clearance Maintenance
+- 11. Clearance Maintenance

 1. Authorization for Release and Use of Information - This is a release that allows the FSO to use your social security number as that is the identifier used by the U.S. Government to track security clearances.
 Also the release authorizes the FSO to conduct a local agency check on you.
 This is an important required first step for obtaining a security clearance.
-See Your FSO/Security Manager or designee.)
+See your FSO/Security Manager.

-Before going any further please be assured that the information obtained and that you provide to the FSO will be seen, or shared by/with anyone else or be used for any other purpose that to obtain a security clearance.
+Before going any further please be assured that the information obtained and that you provide to the FSO will not be seen, or shared by/with anyone else or be used for any other purpose than to obtain a security clearance.
 Additionally any and all information is protected by the U.S. Privacy Act of 1975.
-I am also bound by the act to protect your information.
+The FSO is also bound by the act to protect your information.
 There will be more on this topic later in this document.

-You need to read and sign the authorization/release so that I can forward your information to theOPM for access to the eQIP system for the online application.
-This information is needed in order to add you to the JSU account in the Department of Defense (DoD) Joint Personnel Adjudication System (JPAS) database.
+You need to read and sign the authorization/release so that I can forward your information to the OPM for access to the eQIP system for the online application.
+This information is needed in order to add you to the JSU account in the Department of Defense (DoD) Joint Personnel Adjudication System (JPAS)

+database.
 This database is the system of record for tracking all personnel security clearances for the DoD.

-2. Proof of Citizenship - Per the National Industrial Security Program Operating Manual section 2-207 entitled Verification of U.S. Citizenship, requires each applicant for a personal clearance level (PCL) who claims U.S. citizenship to produce evidence of citizenship.
-The FSO must see the proof of citizenship.
+2. Proof of Citizenship - Per the National Industrial Security Program Operating Manual section 2-207 entitled Verification of U.S. Citizenship, requires each applicant for a personnel clearance level (PCL) who claims U.S. citizenship to produce evidence of citizenship.
+The FSO must see and upload a copy of your proof of citizenship.